Department of Jewish Studies

 *Traditional Israeli market*

-On May 14, 1948 (5 Yar of the year 5708), implementing Resolution 181 of the United Nations General Assembly of November 29, 1947, the then leader of the Zionist Movement, David Ben-Gurion, read the Declaration of Independence that gave rise to the birth of a Jewish State in the Land of Israel, whose official name would be the State of Israel.
+On May 14, 1948 (5 Yar of the year 5708), in accordance with United Nations General Assembly Resolution 181 of November 29, 1947, the then-leader of the Zionist Movement, David Ben-Gurion, read the Declaration of Independence, which marked the birth of a Jewish state in the Land of Israel, whose official name would be the State of Israel.

-During these years, the Israeli army has had to face at least five defensive wars against Arab and Muslim countries in the region which, despite being members of the UN, have systematically refused to accept that democratically defined resolution.
-In recent decades, it has also had to deal with the actions of Islamic terrorist groups that have no qualms about killing thousands of innocent civilians.
+Over the years, the Israeli military has had to fight at least five defensive wars against Arab and Muslim countries in the region which, despite being members of the UN, have systematically refused to accept that democratically adopted resolution; and, in recent decades, it has also had to contend with the actions of Islamic terrorist groups that have no qualms about killing thousands of innocent civilians.

-This situation led the Israeli government, several years ago, to declare a national day of remembrance for all those victims who fell in defense of the nation.
-Because it is closely linked to the very existence of the state, it is commemorated on the day immediately preceding Independence Day.
+This situation led the Israeli government, several years ago, to declare a national day of remembrance for all those victims who fell in defense of the nation; because this day is closely linked to the very existence of the State, it is observed on the day immediately preceding Independence Day.

-But even while living through this tragedy, Israel has achieved political, social, economic, and scientific development that is recognized throughout the world, with democracy as its fundamental pillar, while integrating millions of Jewish immigrants who, from all over the world and bringing with them diverse cultural backgrounds, have arrived constantly and continue to do so, along with the Arab, Muslim, Druze, and Christian minorities who inhabited the area before 1948.
+Yet even in the face of this tragedy, Israel has achieved political, social, economic, and scientific progress that is recognized throughout the world, with democracy as its cornerstone, while integrating millions of Jewish immigrants who, from all corners of the world and bringing with them diverse cultural heritages, have arrived continuously—and continue to do so—alongside the Arab, Muslim, Druze, and Christian minorities who had inhabited the land since before 1948.

-ORT Israel has accompanied the vicissitudes of the state almost since the moment of its independence, and today it is one of the most prestigious educational institutions in an environment where teaching has always maintained a high internationally recognized standard.
-A large proportion of the country's technical jobs are filled by graduates from its secondary schools and tertiary technological institutes, including those specializing in cutting-edge global topics such as the development of nanotechnology.
+ORT Israel has been part of the country’s history almost from the very moment of its independence, and today it is one of the most prestigious educational institutions, in an environment where the quality of education has always maintained a high, internationally recognized standard.
+A large portion of the country’s technical jobs are filled by its graduates, both from its high schools and its technical colleges, some of which specialize in cutting-edge fields on a global scale, such as the development of nanotechnology.

-On Independence Day, we hope that the entire country will continue on the path to growth, and we look forward to the deepening of peace with those countries with which it has been achieved, and its prompt extension to the rest of the region.
+On Independence Day, we hope that the entire country will continue on the path to growth, and we look forward to deepening peace with those countries with which it has already achieved it, as well as to the prompt extension of that peace to the rest of the region.